the-akira/PyGameDev/Exemplos/RPG/README.md

 # RPG Simulation

-An experiment that aims to create a template for RPG Games with [PyGame](https://www.pygame.org/news).
+An experiment that aims to create a simple RPG Game with [PyGame](https://www.pygame.org/news).

 ## TODO